devdatalab/paper-agn-forests-roads/README.md

 - running

 This code was tested using Stata 14.0.
 Some of this code generates datasets which take up a lot of memory and takes a long time to run.
+The code does not generate Figures 1 and A2, which are maps that were constructed manually in QGIS.
+The source data for the maps is the 2011 village-level polygon file available from MLInfoMap.